m1ritter/cse15l-lab-reports/week-2.md

 > /add-message?s=Hello

 <img width="409" alt="Screen Shot 2023-01-29 at 8 11 40 PM" src="https://user-images.githubusercontent.com/122555675/215636399-ea7adb96-a1ee-4f42-b6e8-abae6101e57f.png">
-1. The handleRequest( ) method is called when a string is added to the URL.
+1. The handleRequest( ) method is called when a string is added to the URL. <br>
-2. The method takes in arguments of type URI.
+2. The method takes in arguments of type URI.<br>
-3. The variable called 'string' gets elements added to it.
-For example, "Hello" is added after the /add-message?s=Hello request.
+2. The variable called 'string' gets elements added to it.
+For example, "Hello" is added after the /add-message?s=Hello request.<br>

 > /add-message?s=How are you